avtansh-code/pomodoro_timer/README.md

-# 🍅 Pomodoro Timer - iOS App
+# 🍅 Mr. Pomodoro - iOS App

 A clean, customizable, and user-friendly Pomodoro timer built with SwiftUI for iOS.
 This app helps boost productivity using the proven Pomodoro Technique with flexible configuration options and elegant design.